Baldwin Wallace University: Academics

 Baldwin Wallace offers more than 80 majors, as well as several cooperative and pre-professional programs.
-Evening and weekend programs include 12 majors and six certificate programs.
-For undergraduate programs, these majors lead to one of the degrees Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, Bachelor of Music, Bachelor of Music in Education, or Bachelor of Science in Nursing.
-Beyond this, BW offers 16 master's programs that lead to one of the degrees Master of Arts in Education or Master of Business Administration.
+Evening and weekend programs include 12 majors and 6 certificate programs.
+For undergraduate programs, these majors lead to a Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Science in Nursing.
+Beyond this, BW offers 16 master's programs that lead to a Master of Arts in Education or Master of Business Administration.
 BW offers programs and some courses online.
 BW has 201 full-time faculty, 80% of whom have doctorates or other terminal degrees.

-The college maintains 27 academic departments leading to a bachelor's degree.
-In addition to on-campus study, students also have the opportunity to broaden their horizons through a number of off-campus study programs.
-Liberal arts remain at the center of the academic program, but they are augmented by opportunities to explore career options and develop professional skills.
-BW is well known in the midwest for its education, business, and sustainability programs.
-BW is also nationally recognized for the neuroscience undergraduate program and for the Conservatory of Music.
+In the 2025 U.S. News & World Report college rankings, Baldwin Wallace University was ranked tenth out of 165 regional master's universities in the Midwest.

 Conservatory of Music

 The Baldwin Wallace Conservatory of Music is part of Baldwin Wallace University.
 The main building of the conservatory is Kulas Hall.
 The Conservatory holds the title of home to the oldest collegiate Bach Festival in the nation.
-The Conservatory of Music covers the discipline of music study, creation, performance and pedagogy.

 BW at Corporate College East

-Beyond the main campus in Berea, Baldwin Wallace offers classes at Corporate College East, a division of Cuyahoga Community College in Warrensville Heights, Ohio.
+Baldwin Wallace offers classes at Corporate College East, a division of Cuyahoga Community College in Warrensville Heights, Ohio.
 The site focuses on the educational needs of working adults and their employers, enrolling students in undergraduate, graduate and executive education courses.